-The principal financial instruments of the Group consist of financial assets at FVPL, short term investments, fixed income deposits and AFS financial assets.
-The main purpose of these financial instruments is to place excess cash in income-earning investments.
-The Group has various other financial instruments such as cash and cash equivalents, receivables, receivables from related from related parties, investment in LLP included under other noncurrent assets and accounts payable and accrued expenses which arise directly from its operations.
-The main risks arising from the Group's financial instruments are credit risk, liquidity risk and market risk (i.e., interest rate risk, foreign currency risk and equity price risk).
-The Group's management reviews and approves policies for managing each of these risks.
-The group also monitors the market price risk arising from all financial instruments.
+The principal financial instruments of the Group consist of cash and cash equivalents, financial assets at FVPL, AFS financial assets and fixed income deposit and investment in LLP included under "Other noncurrent assets" account.
+The man purpose of these financial instruments is to place excess cash in income-earning investments.
+The Group has various other financial instruments such as receivables, receivables from related parties and accounts payable and accrued expenses which arise directly from its operations.
+The main risks arising from the Groups financial instruments are credit risk, liquidity risk, and market risk (i.e., interest foreign currency risk and equity price risk).
+The Group's summarized below.
+The Group also monitors the market price risk arising from all financial instruments.
 The magnitudes of these risks that have arisen over the year are discussed below.
-(See 2011 Management Report, pp 87-88.).
+(2014 Management Report, pp. 90)

-(i) Credit Risk
+Credit Risk

 Credit risk is the risk of loss that may arise on outstanding financial instruments should a counterparty default on its obligation.
 The Group is exposed to credit risk primarily because of its investing and operating activities.
-The Group is exposed to credit risk arising from the counterparties (i.e., foreign currency-denominated debt instruments, short-term investments, fixed income deposits and receivables) to its financial assets.
+The Group is exposed to credit risk arising from the counterparties (i.e., foreign currency-denominated debt instruments, financial assets at FVPL, fixed income deposit, investment in LLP and receivables) to its financial assets.(2014 Management Report, pp. 90)